Unhealthy conditions for farm animals are—no surprise—bad for humans, too

 The problem: Livestock in this country produce between 3 and 20 times more waste than people in the US produce, according to a 2005 EPA report, or as much as 1.2–1.37 billion tons of manure a year.
 Some estimates are even higher.
 Manure can contain “pathogens such as E. coli, growth hormones, antibiotics, chemicals used as additives to the manure or to clean equipment, animal blood, silage leachate from corn feed, or copper sulfate used in footbaths for cows,” reports a 2010 report by the National Association of Local Boards of Health.
 Though sewage treatment plants are required for human waste, no such treatment facility exists for livestock waste.

 Since this amount far exceeds what can be used as fertilizer, animal waste from factory farms typically enters massive, open-air waste lagoons, which spread airborne pathogens to people who live near by.
 If animal waste is applied as fertilizer and exceeds the soil’s capacity for absorption, or if there is a leak or break in the manure storage or containment unit, the animal waste runs off into oceans, lakes, rivers, and streams, and groundwater.
+Extreme weather increases the possibility of such breaks; Hurricane Florence, for example, flooded at least 50 hog lagoons when it struck the Carolinas last year, and satellite photos captured the damage.
 Eight years ago, the EPA reported that 29 states identify animal feeding operations as contributing to water pollution.
 To offer some idea of what that looks like, the EPA reported in 1998 that factory farm runoff polluted 35,000 miles of river in 22 states.

-What it means for you: Pathogens can cause diarrhea and severe illness or even death for those with weakened immune systems, and nitrates in drinking water have been connected to birth defects, miscarriages, poor general health.
-For infants it can mean blue baby syndrome and even death.
-Gases like ammonia and hydrogen sulfide can cause dizziness, eye irritation, respiratory illness, nausea, sore throats, seizures, comas, and death.
+What it means for you: Pathogens can cause diarrhea and severe illness or even death for those with weakened immune systems, and gases like ammonia and hydrogen sulfide can cause dizziness, eye irritation, respiratory illness, nausea, sore throats, seizures, comas, and death.
 Particulate matter in the air can lead to chronic bronchitis, chronic respiratory symptoms, declines in lung function, and organic dust toxic syndrome.
 The CDC has reported that children raised in communities near factory farms are more likely to develop asthma or bronchitis, and that people who live near factory farms may experience mental health deterioration and increased sensitization to smells.
+Nitrates in drinking water have been connected to birth defects, miscarriages, poor general health.
+For infants it can mean blue baby syndrome and even death.

 Developments: It is difficult to hold factory farms accountable for polluting surrounding air and water, largely for political reasons.
 The GOP-controlled Congress and the Trump administration recently excused big livestock farms from reporting air emissions, for instance, following a decade-long push for special treatment by the livestock industry.
 The exemption indicates “further denial of the impact that these [emissions] are having, whether it’s on climate or whether it’s on public health,” says Carrie Apfel, an attorney for Earthjustice.
 In a 2017 report from the EPA’s Office of the Inspector General, the agency admitted it has not found a good way to track emissions from animal farms and know whether the farms are complyimg with the Clean Air Act.